-Closely modelled on the experience of Thomas’s own father, who moved into a caravan site on a temporary basis and stayed for 18 years, Thomas is developing the idea with Fifth Fathoms, the production company behind recent hits Fortitude, Marvellous and The A Word.
+Closely modelled on the experience of Thomas’s own father, who moved into a caravan site on a temporary basis and stayed for 18 years, Thomas is developing the idea with Fifty Fathoms, the production company behind recent hits Fortitude, Marvellous and The A Word.

 Thomas has been given money to develop a script and added that he has his eyes on two Brian Pern stars to play the lead roles.